 The fourth question is especially good because too often, our quick responses, without thinking, sound like promises to young kids.
-“I’ll think about” or “someday soon we will” or other similar quick quips parents have in their arsenal of responses, sound like commitment to a kid who longs to spend time with us and have our approval.
+“I’ll think about” or “someday soon we will” or other similar quick quips parents have in their arsenal of responses, sound like a commitment to a kid who longs to spend time with us and have our approval.

 You may not need another list of questions, or you may want to add to these to change them up now and then, but you do need to slow down long enough to check your family’s vital signs, as Andy Stanley puts it.
 One great time, at least for kids, is before bed.
-In fact there are three critical times to engage with your kids during each day – and just before bedtime is one of them.
-Your investment in those little conversation will help uncover what they are really thinking.
+In fact, there are three critical times to engage with your kids each day – and just before bedtime is one of them.
+Your investment in those little conversations will help uncover what they are really thinking.